AlleksIv/DistributedSystems-subject/seminar03/README.md

-Done on Linux Virtual Machine because it`s easier
+Done on Linux Virtual Machine because it's easier so instruction is for linux too

-How to run
+- Download/clone archive and unpack it to folder

 Open a CLI and digit:
-`rmiregistry` it`s like npm from task 01 but
+`rmiregistry` it's like npm from task 01 but

 Then open one terminal for server, as many terminals you want for clients: